 - Richardson, Mark; Zen and Now; Alfred A. Knopf, 2008

-Mark followed ZMM's trip via Motorcycle circa 2004; he comments on book, interviews folks mentioned in the book, includes bibliographical information about Pirsig, Chris, et al. -- not strong on the philosophical side, but insight on the personal side.
-(Folks who follow the ZMM route are refered to as Pirsig pilgrims)
+- Mark followed ZMM's trip via Motorcycle circa 2004; he comments on book, interviews folks mentioned in the book, includes bibliographical information about Pirsig, Chris, et al. -- not strong on the philosophical side, but insight on the personal side.
+(Folks who follow the ZMM route are referred to as Pirsig pilgrims)